init_inetsock_internal should fallback to IPv4 if IPv6 is unreachable

 curl works but

-Updated by sonalkr132 (Aditya Prakash) 2 months ago
+Updated by sonalkr132 (Aditya Prakash) almost 4 years ago

 Net:HTTP with timeout (Net::OpenTimeout) after after 60 seconds